netf/datastax-notes/casopt.md

 8. Joining node switching from JOINING to NORMAL state
   * Write and read read requests will go now to the new node
 9. New node starts listener service for CQL calls (port 9042) and Thrift (port 9160)

+Sometimes we don't want to auto bootstrap the node.
+The most common case is bringing up a new datacenter (we want to wait for all the nodes in a new DC to be up before streaming the data over).
+In that case we might want to set **auto_bootstrap: false** property in *cassandra.yaml*